broadinstitute/cellpainting-gallery/folder_structure.md

 - `<project-specific-nesting>` additional nesting level like what we have for `s3://cellpainting-gallery/jump` (one folder per partner e.g. `s3://cellpainting-gallery/jump/source_4`) or for `s3://cellpainting-gallery/cpg0003-rosetta` (single source i.e. `s3://cellpainting-gallery/cpg0003-rosetta/broad/`)

-Let's use Broad's data as an example to understand the full folder structure.
+Let's use Broad's data in `s3://cellpainting-gallery/jump` as an example to understand the full folder structure.
+Broad's data is stored under `source_4`.

 These are the first four levels under the bucket: